realh/normalmap/README.md

 ###--tm/-t

-A convenience option equivalent to `-xyz=agb --unsigned`.
+An alias for `-xyz=agb`.
 This makes normal maps suitable for Trackmania.

 Licence
 -------